GOLDENROD Overview Information

 GOLDENROD Side Effects & Safety

-There is not enough information available to know if goldenrod is safe.
+There is not enough information available to know if goldenrod is safe to take for medical conditions.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of goldenrod during pregnancy and breast-feeding.
-Stay on the safe side and avoid use.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking goldenrod if you are pregnant or breast-feeding.
+Stay on the safe side and avoid use..

 Allergy to ragweed and related plants: Goldenrod may cause an allergic reaction in people who are sensitive to the Asteraceae/Compositae family.
 Members of this family include ragweed, chrysanthemums, marigolds, daisies, and many others.
 If you have allergies, be sure to check with your healthcare provider before taking goldenrod.

-Fluid retention (edema) due to heart or kidney conditions: "Irrigation therapy," where goldenrod is taken with large amounts of fluids to increase urine flow, should not be attempted in people with fluid retention due to heart or kidney disease.
+Fluid retention (edema) due to heart or kidney conditions: "Irrigation therapy," during which goldenrod is taken with large amounts of fluids to increase urine flow, should not be attempted in people with fluid retention due to heart or kidney disease.

 High blood pressure: There is a concern that goldenrod might make the body accumulate more sodium, and this can make high blood pressure worse.